ejosymart/octopusNiche/README.md

 All the scripts have comments for an easy understanding of the process.

+Nevertheless, you need to download maxent sofware from https://biodiversityinformatics.amnh.org/open_source/maxent/.
+After that **you have to create a folder named maxent**, inside this folder there will be: **maxent.bat, maxent.jar, maxent.sh, readme.txt**.

+Example of the structure:

+code
+dataset
+G_variables
+M_variables
+**maxent**
+octopusNiche.Rproj
+README.md

 If you want to replicate the maps or other plots of the paper, contact to Luis Angeles-González (luis.angeles0612@gmail.com) or Josymar Torrejón Magallanes (ejosymart@gmail.com).